bitcraze/crazyflie-lib-python/docs/user-guides/python_api.md

 There\'s a few limitations that needs to be taken into account:

--   The maximum byte lenght for a log packet is of 26 bytes.
+-   The maximum byte length for a log packet is of 26 bytes.
 This for for example allows to log 6 floats and one uint16_t (6*4 + 2 bytes) in a single packet.
 -   The minimum period of a for a log configuration is multiples of 10ms